The Garden

 Modern Italian, since 2007

 Verde sits on the corner of Stanley and Riley Streets in Darlinghurst, inside a sandstone building from 1889.
 The kitchen opened in 2007.
 The pork shank ragu has been the best-seller since day one.
 It braises for five hours.
-In July 2026, a second venue opens in Alexandria with seven-metre ceilings and supercars in the dining room.
+A second venue is now open in Alexandria, with five-metre ceilings and classic and supercars in the dining room.

 Learn Our StoryOn the corner of Stanley and Riley, inside an 1889 Italianate building.
-Sixty seats, white tablecloths over butcher paper, Calabrian family photographs on the walls.
-The food has barely changed since the doors opened.
+Forty seats, white tablecloths over butcher paper, Calabrian family photographs on the walls.
+A menu built over nearly two decades, with seasonal specials that continue to evolve.

 Discover Verde DarlinghurstOn the corner of Collins and Bourke.
-Six metre ceilings, a six metre bar, a hundred seats under the trees.
+Five metre ceilings, a five metre bar, a hundred seats under the trees.
 Lunch through the week.
 Private functions after dark.
 Italian cars behind the rope.

 Discover Verde AlexandriaThe herbs come from Collaroy, from the garden Antonio’s mother still keeps.
 The eggs come from her chickens.
 The kitchen cooks what the season gives it.